Fsoft-AIC/Improving-Neural-Ordinary-Differential-Equations-with-Nesterov-Accelerated-Gradient-Method/README.md

-# Nesterov Neural Ordinary Differential Equations
+# Improving Neural Ordinary Differential Equations with Nesterov's Accelerated Gradient Method

-This is the official implementation of Nesterov Neural Ordinary Differential Equations.
+This is the official implementation of Improving Neural Ordinary Differential Equations with Nesterov's Accelerated Gradient Method (NeurIPS 2022).

 ## Main requirements
 The code base in in Python.
 The following packages are required: